PrincetonUniversity/gpu_programming_intro/04_gpu_tools/README.md

 To see the help menu:

 ```
-$ module load cudatoolkit/11.4
+$ module load cudatoolkit/11.6
 $ nsys --help
 $ nsys --help profile
 ```

-IMPORTANT: Do not run profiling jobs in your `/home` directory because large files are often written during these jobs.
+IMPORTANT: Do not run profiling jobs in your `/home` directory because large files are often written during these jobs which can exceed your quota.
 Instead launch jobs from `/scratch/gpfs/<YourNetID>` where you have lots of space.
 Here's an example:

 ```
-$ ssh <YourNetID>@tigergpu.princeton.edu
+$ ssh <YourNetID>@della-gpu.princeton.edu
 $ cd /scratch/gpfs/<YourNetID>
 $ mkdir myjob && cd myjob
 # prepare Slurm script